From the Desk of Ian Culley

 It’s simple.
 These companies can sell their goods at higher prices as inflation increases, resulting in better earnings and rising stock prices.

 And from the looks of it, XME isn’t buying the gossip.
 Instead, it recently hit fresh highs as the TIP/IEF ratio broke down to multi-year lows.

 Notice the typical positive correlation has turned negative.
 It happens.
 But over the past decade, those events have been few and short-lived.

 If and when inflation expectations start to tick higher, we want to use XME and the strongest names in the metals and mining space as vehicles to take advantage of rising prices.

 Based on the resiliency of commodities – especially commodity-related stocks— I continue to lean toward eventual upside resolutions for these risk assets.

 I’m not an economist.
 Not even close!
 But if XME is printing fresh highs, I have to imagine CPI data is coming in hot, and inflation expectations are catching higher.

 Countdown to FOMC

-Following the recent double-hike, the market is pricing in a single-hike at the February meeting.
+Following the recent 25 bps hike, the market is pricing in another single hike at the March meeting.

 Here are the target rate probabilities based on fed funds futures: